boom542/SQLite-Python-Weather-Database/README.md

 Requires Requests: `pip3 install requests` (Found this was installed by default on my linux distro but not on windows)

 Menu Requires around 40 lines of vertical terminal space.

-Rename .env-contents to .env and enter your API key if you are not going to edit the code to just contain your API key.